About the course

 The DPhil in Archaeological Science provides students with the opportunity to pursue substantial independent research on their own which contributes to the development and application of scientific methods to the study of the past.

 The DPhil is examined only by thesis and there is no formal course of instruction.
-Instead, students develop their own topic under the guidance of their supervisors, who are experts in their field of research.
+Students are required to complete a research project that they should design with their supervisors, who are experts in their field of research.
 Projects which cross disciplinary boundaries, for example with archaeology or classical archaeology, are welcome.

 While the degree of contact varies depending on individual circumstances, students generally develop a close relationship with their supervisors.
 You are also encouraged to attend lectures and participate in research seminars, including the numerous and wide-ranging weekly seminar series organised within the cutting-edge research groups, particularly bioarchaeology, chronology, and materials and technology.
 These also often provide opportunities for you to present your own work.

 The DPhil is a full-time degree and students are expected to complete their theses, which have a maximum word length of 80,000 words, within three or at the most four years.
-Students also have the option of applying to submit the thesis as a collection of publishable papers.
+Students can apply to submit the thesis as a collection of publishable papers.
 To begin with, students are admitted as Probationer Research Students, transferring to full doctoral status within four terms of their arrival.
 Their progress is formally assessed through the submission of written work and an interview by a small assessment panel ('transfer of status'), while a further similar assessment ('confirmation of status') is held within seven terms of their arrival.

 At each stage you will also make a short formal presentation of your research at one of the doctoral student symposia organised by the School of Archaeology, which will help you to develop your presentational skills at an early stage of your career.